thangnguyen0103/MVVM/README.md

 It is MVVM Architecture without [LiveData].

+The app show list public repositories for the specified user.
+You can enter the user name in the SearchBar at the top of screen.
+The default user name is "Google"

 ## Testing Purpose (Use it when got Limit exception)

 Comment this line: single<RepoRepository> { RepoRepositoryImpl(get()) }.